Frequently Asked Questions

 What does the free tier include?

-Community tier is free forever and includes Levels 0-3 optimization (up to 4 CPU cores), basic telemetry, and community support.
-No GPU access.
+Community tier is free forever and includes Levels 0-3 optimization (up to 4 parallel cores), basic telemetry, and community support.
+No GPU acceleration.

 What happens after my Pro trial ends?